FB pixel

 China has launched a trial of its national digital identity system across 81 apps, just days after the release of its draft regulations for public comment.

-While the feedback period runs until August 25, those who wish to get in on digital ID early can apply through the National Web Identification Pilot Version app developed by the Ministry of Public Security (MPS).
+While the feedback period runs until August 25, those who wish to get in on the cyberspace ID early can apply through the National Web Identification Pilot Version app developed by the Ministry of Public Security (MPS).
 According to a report in Caixing global, the registration process requires identity document verification using a national ID card matched against face biometrics.
 Once a mobile phone check is complete and a password has been created, an online number and digital certificate will be issued.

 Ten public service platforms are among the 81 apps that can accept the national digital ID as part of the beta testing phase.
 Among commercial apps that make up the remaining 70-plus are social media platform WeChat, online commerce site Taobao and recruitment firm Zhaopin.